 The leader boards for Mathletics, TTRockstars and SpellingShed will be recorded and shared with classes, as will all Accelerated Reader achievements.

 National Online Safety

 This portal can be accessed as a website page or via an app.
-Each parent will have full access to a wide range of information, training and resources, including weekly updates, webinars and infographics on keeping children safe online and whilst using new technologies.
-Parent invites to the school membership along with signup instructions will be sent out in the coming days.
+Each parent has full membership access to a wide range of information, training and resources, including weekly updates, webinars and infographics on keeping children safe online and whilst using new technologies.
+Parent invites to the school membership along with signup instructions have been sent to all families but can also be requested from the school office.
 It is an incredible platform, with a huge library of resources, all aimed at development safeguarding.

 Reading is such a crucial element of children’s learning and development, and also one of the most challenging aspects to resource in remote provision.
 Year groups will now have access to online reading books via our Oxford Owls account which has a large library of books for the children to choose from.
 There will also be an option for the issuing of school library books for KS2 children which will be linked directly to their Accelerated Reader work.
 We would encourage all children to read at least once a day, more where possible.
 This too will be tracked by teachers to maintain pupil proficiency in this area.

 This aspect of our remote provision in the previous lockdown proved to be very popular.
 These recorded stories will again be available to families to access again, with new stories added as the weeks progress.
 There will also be opportunities for live story reading sessions which families can tune into at set times of the week during the day.

 Twitter remains a great resource for general communication between school and home in relation to the sharing of messages and pieces of work.
 It is so wonderful as the Headteacher to be connected with so many of our families via this medium.
 I will still be updating the main account throughout the coming period, you may also see me from time to time popping up on Teams for a lesson, check-in or story.